ibm-cloud-docs/power-iaas/exporting-boot-image.md

 2. In the search box, type {{site.data.keyword.powerSys_notm}} and click the **{{site.data.keyword.powerSys_notm}}** tile.

 3. Click **Workspaces** in the navigation panel.
-The Workspaces page with a list of the existing workspaces is displayed.
+The Workspaces page with a list of existing workspaces is displayed.

 4. Select the workspace which contains the boot image that you want to export.
 The **Virtual server instances** page of the selected workspace is displayed.